khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 - When help content is a necessary part of the flow for completing a specific task, consider using a [modal](/components/modal) instead.
 - When help content is short enough, consider using a [popover](/components/popover) and/or linking to the documentation instead.

-### Help drawer content guidelines
+### Content guidelines

-Help drawer content should always be related to a specific context or task in the UI.
+Drawer content should always be related to a specific context or task in the UI.
 The drawer header should reflect the context or task the user is performing.

 Drawer content is stored as Markdown in the GitLab repository `/doc` directory, rather than hard-coded in the product code.
 The drawer content is either: